wrtnlabs/os/README.md

    - Steps to reproduce the bug
    - Expected behavior vs Actual behavior
    - Screenshots or videos (if possible)
+4. Add appropriate label:
+   - `Bug`: For technical issues and malfunctions
+   - `Request For Change UI`: For UI-related changes and improvements

 ### Bug Resolution Process

-1. Relevant team members review reported bugs
+1. Create an initial issue in this main repository
-2. After discussion in the issue, create and link derived issues in related repositories
+2. Through discussion in the issue, identify the bug location and assign responsible team members
+3. Create derivative issues in relevant repositories and link them to the main issue
+   - This ensures all stakeholders can track the issue's progress in the main repository
+   - Prevents visibility issues that would occur if issues were directly created in individual repositories
-3. Issues are closed progressively after resolution
+4. Issues are closed progressively after resolution